playfulsparkle/oc3_product_category_filter/README.md

 ### 4. Configure the Extension
 1. After installation, go to the `Extensions` page, ensuring `Analytics` is selected.
 2. Click `Edit` next to the **Playful Sparkle - Product to Category filter** extension.
-4. Enable the module by setting the status to "Enabled."
+4. Install and enable the module by setting the status to "Enabled."
 5. Save the configuration.

 ---